jdfreder/jupyter-pip/README.md

 # ipython-pip
-Allows IPython notebook extension writers to make their extension pip installable!
+Allows Jupyter notebook extension writers to make their extension pip installable!

-Specifically, if you have a module that you've written which is intended for use in the IPython notebook and also has Javascript associated with it, this is designed to solve the distribution problem.
+Specifically, if you have a module that you've written which is intended for use in the Jupyter notebook and also has Javascript associated with it, this is designed to solve the distribution problem.

 ## Copy&paste
 In setup.py